InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-10-14-transition.md

   and to injure their psyches,
   and to ultimately convert them to anti-human and even anti-cosmic ideologies.

-- psy op campaigns are used to divide enemy civilizations' populations to cause social and economic instability
+- Psy op campaigns are used to divide enemy civilizations' populations to cause social and economic instability

-- grass-roots movements are engineered to reduce corporate profits and destabilize economies.
+- Grass-roots movements are engineered to reduce corporate profits and destabilize economies.

+- Demonstrations and protests are targeted with infrasound to increase chances of widespread rioting.

+- False flags are planted in demonstrations and protests to start riots.

+- Authorities are targeted with infrasound to induce delusions and psychoses that harm their credibility.

+- Authorities have harmful secrets--both factual and fabricated--made public to remove them from office.
+  These exposures are often sweeping, harming entire sectors.

-- for wars of attrition, enemy civilizations' politicians are funded or otherwise bribed into passing legislature that seems inoccuous at first, but that ultimately combines with other laws and policies to reduce productivity and economic efficiency.
+- For wars of attrition, enemy civilizations' politicians are funded or otherwise bribed into passing legislature that seems inoccuous at first, but that ultimately combines with other laws and policies to reduce productivity and economic efficiency.

-- compost piles are engineered to combust, creating wildfires that hit civilizations and their piplines.
+- Compost piles are engineered to combust, creating wildfires that hit civilizations and their piplines.

-- aquifer recharge zones and wells are poisoned, often by concentrating the water a civilization gives its citizens, as the water generally contains additives that are highly toxicated in concentrated amounts.
+- Aquifer recharge zones and wells are poisoned, often by concentrating the water a civilization gives its citizens, as the water generally contains additives that are highly toxicated in concentrated amounts.